<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 How Do I Stay Legal?

 Part of the provisions that came with this policy change, included a provision to the Texas Insurance Code that requires "reasonable proof" of payment of that insurance policy deductible.
 Proof of payment includes a cancelled check, a photocopy of a money order receipts, cancelled cashier's check, a credit card receipt, credit card statement, or any other similar proof of payment.
 Simple enough, right?
+The claims adjusters are now forcing the insurance policyholder to show this proof to get their final claim payout check.

 How Does This Benefit Me